 |How to submit data to USDA Nutrient Databases|

-The primary product of the Nutrient Data Laboratory (NDL).
-The primary product of the NDBS is the USDA National Nutrient Database for Standard Reference (SR), a scientific, non-regulatory database of foods consumed in the U.S. Yearly updates are made to this database to ensure that product information is current and data are of the highest possible quality.
-A subset of SR is used to support the dietary intake component of the National Health and Nutrition Examination Survey: What We Eat in America.
+The primary product of the Nutrient Data Laboratory is the USDA National Nutrient Database for Standard Reference (SR), a scientific, non-regulatory database of foods consumed in the U.S. Yearly updates are made to this database to ensure that product information is current and data are of the highest possible quality.
+A subset of SR is used to support the What We Eat in America component of the National Health and Nutrition Examination Survey.
 Data from the USDA National Nutrient Database are used for many research, policy, education, treatment, and nutrition monitoring programs.
-SR includes food composition data for nearly 9,000 foods -- of these, over 1,300 are brand name items.
+SR includes food composition data for nearly 9,000 foods -- of these, approximately 2,000 are brand name items.

+We at NDL encourage the submission of food composition data by all facets of the food industry, academia, and other government agencies.
+Your help in maintaining the accuracy and currency of the National Nutrient Database is appreciated.
 No fees are charged for submitting data or using this database.
 SR is released annually on our Web site at www.ars.usda.gov/nutrientdata.
-The NDL Web site has averaged over 100,000 unique user visits per month following release of an enhanced online search program in 2012.
+The NDL Web site has averaged over 200,000 unique user visits per month on it's online search program (ndb.nal.usda.gov).
 Using the search program, schools, the media and consumers may readily view your data and companies are encouraged to review their food items regularly.
 Brand name data obtained from sources other than the manufacturer -- including USDA contracts, other federal agencies, and publications -- may be included in SR. Mention of trade names, commercial products, or companies in our NDBS products, including SR, is solely for the purpose of providing specific information and does not imply recommendation or endorsement by the USDA over others not mentioned.